George Carlin: 1972–1979: Stardom and acclaim

 In this period, Carlin perfected his well-known "seven dirty words" routine, which appears on Class Clown as follows: "'Shit', 'piss', 'fuck', 'cunt', 'cocksucker', 'motherfucker', and 'tits'.
 Those are the heavy seven.
 Those are the ones that'll infect your soul, curve your spine and keep the country from winning the war."
 On July 21, 1972, Carlin was arrested after performing the routine at Milwaukee's Summerfest and charged with violating obscenity laws.
 The case, which prompted Carlin for a time to call the words the "Milwaukee Seven", was dismissed in December when the judge declared that the language was indecent but that Carlin had the freedom to say it as long as he caused no disturbance.
 In 1973, a man complained to the Federal Communications Commission (FCC) after listening with his son to a similar routine, "Filthy Words", from Carlin's Occupation: Foole, which was broadcast one afternoon on radio station WBAI.
 The FCC cited Pacifica for violating regulations that prohibit broadcasting "obscene" material.
 The Supreme Court of the United States upheld the FCC action by a vote of 5 to 4, ruling that the routine was "indecent but not obscene" and that the FCC had authority to prohibit such broadcasts during hours when children were likely to be among the audience.

 The controversy increased Carlin's fame.
 He eventually expanded the "dirty words" theme with a seemingly interminable end to a performance, finishing with his voice fading out in one HBO version and accompanying the credits in the Carlin at Carnegie special for the 1982–83 season, and a set of 49 webpages organized by subject and embracing his "Incomplete List of Impolite Words".
 On stage, during a rendition of this routine, Carlin learned that his previous comedy album FM & AM had won a Grammy.
 Midway through the performance on the album Occupation: Foole, he can be heard thanking someone for handing him a piece of paper.
 He then exclaims "shit!" and proudly announces his win to the audience.
 Over his career, Carlin was arrested seven times for reciting the "Seven Dirty Words" routine.

 Carlin hosted the premiere broadcast of NBC's Saturday Night Live on October 11, 1975.
-Per his request, he did not appear in its sketches.
+In accordance with his request, he did not appear in its sketches.
 The next season, 1976–77, he appeared regularly on CBS Television's Tony Orlando & Dawn variety series.
 Carlin unexpectedly stopped performing regularly in 1976, when his career appeared to be at its height.
 For the next five years, he rarely performed stand-up, although it was at this time that he began doing specials for HBO as part of its On Location series.
 Carlin did 14 specials, including 2008's It's Bad for Ya.
 He later revealed that the first of his three heart attacks occurred during this layoff period.
 His first two HBO specials aired in 1977 and 1978.